Exhibition Review: Beyond Bling: Jewelry from the Lois Boardman Collection

-As materials available to jewelry artists become more eclectic, so does their output.
+As the materials available to jewellery artists become more eclectic, so does their output.
 Such is the case with the 300-plus exquisite contemporary pieces from around the world (figure 1) donated to the Los Angeles County Museum of Art (LACMA) by Lois Boardman of Pasadena.
 Beyond Bling: Jewelry from the Lois Boardman Collection, LACMA’s exhibition of this donation, contains more than 50 of the pieces.
-The nontraditional jewelry, acquired by Boardman over several decades, features materials such as plastic, glass, steel, feathers, and even LEGO blocks alongside more traditional choices such as gold and silver.
-Pieces she found during her travels are no less arresting than those she commissioned, such as the gold cast of her nose, completed in 1988 (figure 2).
+The non-traditional jewellery, acquired by Boardman over several decades, features materials such as plastic, glass, steel, feathers, and even LEGO blocks alongside more traditional choices such as gold and silver.
+The pieces she found during her travels are no less arresting than those she commissioned, such as the gold cast of her nose, completed in 1988 (figure 2).

 As befits such a modern Collection, Beyond Bling is on Snapchat.
-Here visitors can insert themselves into scenes and virtually “wear” jewelry from the Boardman collection while seeing photos of previous attendees.
-The multimedia component combines with the show’s modern artistry to make this a truly 21st century jewelry exhibition.
+Here visitors can insert themselves into scenes and virtually “wear” jewellery from the Boardman collection while seeing photos of previous attendees.
+The multimedia component combines with the show’s modern artistry to make this a truly 21st-century jewellery exhibition.

-Beyond Bling: Jewelry from the Lois Boardman Collection is on view at the Los Angeles County Museum of Art (LACMA) until February 5, 2017.
-Admission is $15 for adults, $10 for seniors age 65 and over and students, and free for children age 17 and under.
+Beyond Bling: Jewelry from the Lois Boardman Collection is on view at the Los Angeles County Museum of Art (LACMA) until 5 February 2017.
+Admission is $15 for adults, $10 for senior citizens aged 65 and over and students, and free for children aged 17 and under.
 All guests receive free general admission on the second Tuesday of every month.
-LACMA is open Monday, Tuesday, and Thursday from 11:00 a.m. to 5:00 p.m., Friday from 11:00 a.m. to 8:00 p.m., and Saturday and Sunday from 10:00 a.m. to 7:00 p.m.
+LACMA is open Monday, Tuesday and Thursday from 11.00 am to 5.00 pm, Friday from 11.00 am to 8.00 pm, and Saturday and Sunday from 10.00 am to 7.00 pm.
 The museum is closed on Wednesdays.